dashpay/docs/docs/user/network/dash-evo-tool/index.rst

      file.
    * If your dash.conf includes ``rpcallowip``, update ``*_CORE_HOST`` with that IP address.
    * If your dash.conf includes ``rpcport``, update ``*_CORE_RPC_PORT`` with that port.
-3. (*Optional*) If you are going to run Dash Core manually instead of launching it via the Dash Evo Tool, you must enable ZMQ by adding the following lines to your dash.conf file:
+3. Enable ZMQ by adding the following lines to your dash.conf file:

    .. tab-set::
       .. tab-item:: Mainnet ZMQ setup